DevMa7e1/CommandLineTunes/README.md

 6. Restart

 Done!
 Now you can just run the `cltunes` command in a terminal and start using CommandLineTunes.
 To get more information on how to use CommandLineTunes, check out the **How to use** section.

-### MacOS
-Steps:
-1. Download the latest pkg for your architecture from Releases
-2. Run and install the pkg

-Done!
-Now you can just run the `cltunes` command in a terminal and start using CommandLineTunes.
-To get more information on how to use CommandLineTunes, check out the **How to use** section.
 ## How to use
 CommandLineTunes plays every audio file in a folder in alphabetical order.
 If you want to make a "playlist", just copy the audio files you want in that "playlist" in an empty folder.